Multimodal Transportation Pricing Alliance Design: Large-Scale Optimization for Rapid Gains

 \ARTICLEAUTHORS{ \AUTHOR{Kayla Cummings, Vikrant Vaze, \"Ozlem Ergun, Cynthia Barnhart\footnotemark[1]} }

-\ABSTRACT{ Transit agencies have the opportunity to outsource certain services to well-established platform-based Mobility on Demand (MOD) providers.
+\ABSTRACT{ Transit agencies have the opportunity to outsource certain services to established Mobility-on-Demand (MOD) providers.
 Such alliances can improve service quality, coverage, and ridership; reduce public sector costs and vehicular emissions; and integrate the passenger experience.
-To amplify the effectiveness of such alliances, we develop a fare-setting model that jointly optimizes discounted fares across a multimodal network.
-We capture commuters' travel choices with a discrete choice model, resulting in a large-scale, mixed-integer, non-convex optimization problem.
-To solve this challenging problem, we develop a two-stage decomposition with the pricing decisions in the first stage and a mixed-integer linear optimization problem optimizing fare discounts and the induced passenger behaviors in the second stage.
+To amplify the effectiveness of such alliances, we develop a fare-setting model that jointly optimizes fares and discounts across a multimodal network.
+We capture commuters' travel decisions with a discrete choice model, resulting in a large-scale, mixed-integer, non-convex optimization problem.
+To solve this challenging problem, we develop a two-stage decomposition with the pricing decisions in the first stage and a mixed-integer linear optimization of fare discounts and passengers' travel decisions in the second stage.
 To solve the decomposition, we develop a new solution approach combining tailored coordinate descent, parsimonious second-stage evaluations, and interpolations using special ordered sets.
-This approach, enhanced by acceleration techniques based on slanted traversal, randomization and warm-start, significantly improves system-wide practical outcomes over algorithmic benchmarks.
+This approach, enhanced by acceleration techniques based on slanted traversal, randomization and warm-start, significantly outperforms algorithmic benchmarks.
 Different alliance priorities result in qualitatively different fare designs: flat fares decrease the total vehicle-miles traveled, while geographically-informed discounts improve passenger happiness.
-The model responds appropriately to equity-oriented and passenger-centric priorities, improving system utilization and lowering prices for low-income residents and long-distance commuters.
-Finally, our revenue allocation mechanism improves outcomes for both operators, thus incentivizing profit-oriented MOD operators to adopt transit priorities. }
+The model responds appropriately to equity-oriented and passenger-centric priorities, improving system utilization and lowering prices for low-income and long-distance commuters.
+Our profit allocation mechanism improves outcomes for both types of operators, thus incentivizing profit-oriented MOD operators to adopt transit priorities. }

 \KEYWORDS{Public transit, transportation pricing, alliance design, mixed-integer non-convex optimization}